In June 2004 'Horse Passport Regulations 2004' came into effect making it a requirement for all horses to have a passport.

 Microchipping enables individual horses to be uniquely identified by anyone with an appropriate scanner.

 The microchip is a small integrated circuit encased in medical grade glass, no bigger than a grain of rice.
 It is inserted via a needle into the nuchal ligament of the neck from the left hand side.
-It is virtually impossible to remove even under surgical conditions.

 The microchip is programmed with a unique number which can be read by a radio scanner.
 When the microchip is inserted your veterinary surgeon will then ask you to fill out a form with all of your and your horse's relevant information.
 This information is then stored on a database along with your horse's number.
 In any situation where the horse needs to be identified the database can be contacted and your details retrieved.